rohanjoshi15/ros2/README.md

 # ROS 2 Simulation task

-- This repository contains a complete ROS 2-based simulation setup for a 4-wheeled differential drive rover with LiDAR and camera sensors, emergency stop logic.
+- This repository contains a complete ROS 2-based simulation setup for a 4-wheeled differential drive rover with lidar and camera sensors, emergency stop logic.
 - The gazebo simulation requires xacro file and gazebo plugins
 ---